altrome/UD120/final_project/README.md

   - *Salary_ratio_log*: Viewing the high weight of the feature *salary*, I decided to test some combinations using it to see if I could improve the model performance.
 Ploting *salary* versus *total_payments* gave me an idea on how to deal with it, and the logaritmic transformation of the ratio salary / total_payments seems to do a good job.
   - *from_to_poi_ratio*: This is a variable that combines all the email features in one, because I regard that if a person is a poi, could have a higher ratio of messages sent to + received from a poi than a not poi persons.
 The final feature is the sum of messages sent to, received from and shared receipt with a poi divided by the sum of total amount of messages sent and received.

+Prior to each new feature creation, I had to check that it was a number, otherwise 0 was assigned.

-# Classifier tunning & Validation
+# Classifier tuning & Validation

-As said previously, the final Classifier Used was DecisionTreeClassifier, basically due to the balance among all the evaluation Metrics, but specially the F1 Score.
+As said previously, the final Classifier Used was DecisionTreeClassifier, basically due to the balance among all the evaluation Metrics, but especially the F1 Score.
 The time spent performing the calculations was an important point on the final decision too.

-The initial values of the evaluation metrics without tunning the classifier were:
+The initial values of the evaluation metrics without tuning the classifier were:

 | Accuracy | Precision | Recall |   F1  |
 |----------|-----------|--------|-------|
 |  0.806   |   0.368   | 0.365  | 0.367 |

-Tunning a classifier means to find the best parameters to maximize the score.Using a pipeline with all the parameters to be tuned, the classifier, a scorer and a CrossValidation method (StratifiedShuffleSplit), we can launch a GridSearchCV that find best score value for a given scorer.
+Tuning a classifier means to find the best parameters to maximize the score.Using a pipeline with all the parameters to be tuned, the classifier, a scorer and a CrossValidation method (StratifiedShuffleSplit), we can launch a GridSearchCV that find best score value for a given scorer.
 The parameters used to test were:

   - splitter:  ['best','random'],
   - criterion: ['entropy', 'gini'],